 Navigate to

-and create a new directory namednpm
+MyBlazorHybridAppand create a new directory namednpm. -

 Open a new terminal in that directory or

-into it. -
+cdinto it. -

 Create a

-file:npm init -y
+package.jsonfile:npm init -y -

 Install necessary packages:

-npm install typescript ts-loader webpack webpack-cli webpack-dev-server babel-loader @babel/core @babel/preset-env --save-dev
+npm install typescript ts-loader webpack webpack-cli webpack-dev-server babel-loader @babel/core @babel/preset-env --save-dev -

 Initialize a TypeScript configuration file:

-npx tsc --init
+npx tsc --init -

 Create a new file named

-and add the following content:const path = require('path'); const fs = require('fs'); function findFiles(dir, extensions, fileList = []) { const files = fs.readdirSync(dir); files.forEach((file) => { const fullPath = path.join(dir, file); const stat = fs.statSync(fullPath); if (stat.isDirectory()) { findFiles(fullPath, extensions, fileList); } else if (extensions.includes(path.extname(file).toLowerCase())) { fileList.push(fullPath); } }); return fileList; } module.exports = (env, argv) => { const mode = argv.mode || 'development'; const entry = [ ...findFiles(path.resolve(__dirname, '../Views'), ['.ts', '.js', '.razor.ts', '.razor.js']), './src/index.ts', ]; return { mode, devtool: mode === 'development' ? 'source-map' : false, entry, output: { filename: 'index.bundle.js', path: path.resolve(__dirname, '../wwwroot/js'), }, module: { rules: [ { test: /\.ts$/, use: 'ts-loader', exclude: /node_modules/, }, { test: /\.js$/, use: { loader: 'babel-loader', options: { presets: ['@babel/preset-env'] }, }, exclude: /node_modules/, }, ], }, resolve: { extensions: ['.ts', '.js'] }, devServer: { static: path.resolve(__dirname, '../wwwroot'), compress: true, port: 9000, }, }; };
+webpack.config.jsand add the following content:const path = require('path'); const fs = require('fs'); function findFiles(dir, extensions, fileList = []) { const files = fs.readdirSync(dir); files.forEach((file) => { const fullPath = path.join(dir, file); const stat = fs.statSync(fullPath); if (stat.isDirectory()) { findFiles(fullPath, extensions, fileList); } else if (extensions.includes(path.extname(file).toLowerCase())) { fileList.push(fullPath); } }); return fileList; } module.exports = (env, argv) => { const mode = argv.mode || 'development'; const entry = [ ...findFiles(path.resolve(__dirname, '../Views'), ['.ts', '.js', '.razor.ts', '.razor.js']), './src/index.ts', ]; return { mode, devtool: mode === 'development' ? 'source-map' : false, entry, output: { filename: 'index.bundle.js', path: path.resolve(__dirname, '../wwwroot/js'), }, module: { rules: [ { test: /\.ts$/, use: 'ts-loader', exclude: /node_modules/, }, { test: /\.js$/, use: { loader: 'babel-loader', options: { presets: ['@babel/preset-env'] }, }, exclude: /node_modules/, }, ], }, resolve: { extensions: ['.ts', '.js'] }, devServer: { static: path.resolve(__dirname, '../wwwroot'), compress: true, port: 9000, }, }; }; -

 Create a

-file with the following content:console.log("Hello from TypeScript");
+srcdirectory inside thenpmfolder and add anindex.tsfile with the following content:console.log("Hello from TypeScript"); -

 Update the

-file with the following:{ "compilerOptions": { "target": "es6", "module": "es6", "strict": true, "esModuleInterop": true, "forceConsistentCasingInFileNames": true, "skipLibCheck": true, "sourceMap": true }, "include": ["src/**/*.ts"], "exclude": ["node_modules"] }
+tsconfig.jsonfile with the following:{ "compilerOptions": { "target": "es6", "module": "es6", "strict": true, "esModuleInterop": true, "forceConsistentCasingInFileNames": true, "skipLibCheck": true, "sourceMap": true }, "include": ["src/**/*.ts"], "exclude": ["node_modules"] } -

 Add the following scripts to

-:"scripts": { "build": "webpack --mode production", "build-dev": "webpack --mode development", "debug": "webpack serve" },
+package.json:"scripts": { "build": "webpack --mode production", "build-dev": "webpack --mode development", "debug": "webpack serve" },

 Consuming the Script